A simple chart on a single piece of paper is one of the most effective governance tools used by $900 million online

 "To succeed, it's absolutely critical to be a true partner," he said.

 At his keynote presentation on Governance and Outsourcing: IT as Partner and Leader at a conference hosted by IT executive advisory firm, Robert Frances Group, Bartlett discussed Ameritrade's approach to governance.
-The conference, "Reducing Risk, Restoring Trust: A Leadership Role for IT" was a two-day seminar,
+The conference, "Reducing Risk, Restoring Trust: A Leadership Role for IT" was a two-day seminar, held earlier this month, on managing risk and information security.

 Governance -- which can be loosely defined as the daily business processes through which business goals are set, managed and monitored -- can be a sensitive issue, having a tremendous effect on productivity and cost.
 It can bring significant benefits if executed properly, but also cause major problems if done poorly.
 "They're not just items to solve small problems and win small gains," Bartlett said.
 "They can deliver large gains to stakeholders."